 All types of dementia are progressive.
 This means that the structure and chemistry of the brain become increasingly damaged over time.
-The person's ability to remember, understand, communicate and reason gradually declines.

 How quickly dementia progresses depends on the individual.
 Each person is unique and experiences dementia in their own way.